- Open enrollment for 2022 coverage in Nebraska runs from November 1, 2021 through January 15, 2022.

 - 2020: Medica initially proposed an average rate decrease of 5.3 percent for 2020, but later revised it to a 6.9 percent average decrease, which was approved (SERFF filing number MEDI-132000751).
 And Bright Health joined Nebraska’s exchange, statewide, for 2020, giving residents additional coverage options.
 The lower premiums for Medica plans and the introduction of Bright’s plans resulted in shifting prices for the benchmark plan and corresponding changes in premium subsidy amounts for some enrollees — although consumers may or may not have noticed a change in their net premiums, even with fluctuations in the subsidy amounts.

 Participation in Nebraska’s exchange peaked with four insurers in 2016, but had dropped to just one by 2018.
-By 2020 there were two insurers offering plans
+By 2020 there were two insurers offering plans, and four are offering plans for 2022

 In 2014, the first year that the ACA-created exchanges were operational, Nebraska’s exchange had three insurers offering plans: Aetna, CoOpportunity (an Iowa-based ACA-created CO-OP), and Blue Cross Blue Shield of Nebraska.